gohqianxuan/spoof-audio-detection/README.md

 ## Overview

+This project explores the use of machine learning in detecting partially spoofed audio.
 Powered by robust machine learning models and wrapped in a Streamlit interface, SpAD helps you to differentiate between bona fide and spoofed audio.

 ## Run SpAD Locally